annoyedb/lancer-alternative-sheets/README.md

 # Lancer Alternative Sheets
 This is a module for [Foundry Virtual Tabletop](https://foundryvtt.com/) and the [unofficial Lancer game system](https://github.com/Eranziel/foundryvtt-lancer) to provide alternative 'play-focused' sheets for the tabletop game Lancer by Massif Press.

-It is designed to be a player-facing sheet that provides most of the functionality carried over from the original sheet, providing an immersive and convenient way to interact with the Lancer system, and a simple-to-understand responsive layout.
+It is designed to be a player-facing sheet that provides all of the functionality carried over from the original sheet, providing an immersive and convenient way to interact with the Lancer system, and a simple-to-understand responsive layout.

-While the main goal is to provide aesthetic alternative sheets to the Lancer system, there are some functional features included as well:
+While the main goal was to provide aesthetic alternative sheets to the Lancer system, there are some functional features included as well:

 * per-sheet sheet configuration/customization
-* reminders on ruling for statuses, stats, and some actions
+* reminders on ruling for statuses, stats, and some actions; useful for new players in particular
 * view/remove applied status effects
-* run/add/remove macros
+* run/add/remove macros to the sheet
 * 'action log' that filters the sheet actor's actions into their own log
 * some stand-in implementations for features yet to be added by the system (e.g. counter display, some send-to-chat functions on various things)

+In addition to the above:
+* player mech sheets display some useful pilot sheet items such as core bonuses and pilot talents.
+* player mech sheets and pilot sheets feature a sidebar where useful stats are always easily accessed at a glance

 <details>
   <summary>